microsoft/X-Mem/README.md

                                 traffic-generating threads used in throughput
                                 and loaded latency benchmarks.
 A chunk is the size of each memory access in a benchmark.
-                                Allowed values: 32, 64, 128, and 256
+                                Allowed values: 32 64 128 and 256 (platform
-                                (platform-dependent).
-If no chunk sizes
+                                dependent).
+Note that some chunk sizes may not be supported on all hardware.
+32-bit chunks are not compatible with random-access patterns on
-                                specified, use the native platform chunks by default.
-Note that some chunk sizes may not be supported on some hardware.
-32-bit chunks are not compatible with random-access patterns;
+                                64-bit machines; these combinations of settings
-                                these combinations of settings will be skipped if they occur.
+                                will be skipped if they occur.
 DEFAULT: 64 on 64-bit systems, 32 on 32-bit systems.
     -e, --extension             Run an X-Mem extension defined by the user at build time.
 The integer argument specifies a single unique extension.
 This option may be